automl/SMAC3/doc/options.rst

         * *execdir* specifies the path to the execution-directory.
 Default: ".".
         * *deterministic* in [true, false].
 If true, the optimization process will be repeatable.
 Default: false
         * *overall_obj* is PARX, where X is an integer defining the penalty imposed on timeouts (i.e. runtimes that exceed the *cutoff-time*).
 Default: PAR10.
-        * *memory_limit* is the maximum available memory the target-algorithm can occupy before being cancelled.
+        * *memory_limit* is the maximum available memory the target algorithm can occupy before being cancelled.
         * *tuner-timeout* is the maximum amount of CPU-time used for optimization.
 Default: inf.
         * *wallclock_limit* is the maximum amount of wallclock-time used for optimization.
 Default: inf.
         * *runcount_limit* is the maximum number of algorithm-calls during optimization.
 Default: inf.